 I am now in the flight from Singapore to Bangkok.
 No movie to watch.
-Let me share with you a story from when my friends and I was student in design school.
+Let me share with you a story from when my friends and I was a student in design school.

 “Do not stop at your first idea.“

 We were so happy to have one that we did not even try to test it or reconsider it.
 “Too risky”.
-In fact, our brain lied to ourself giving us that illusion of confidence.
+In fact, our brain lied to ourselves giving us that illusion of confidence.
 The beginner mistake was to keep that first idea as it is, in its raw version – and we didn’t bother to look for more.

-The goal is to define a maximum of what we called: axis of research.
+The goal is to define a maximum of what we called: the axis of research.
 In other words, multiple directions or solutions to answer the given brief.
 What the school wanted to teach us is that ultimately, ideas matter more than sketching.
-But also a designer needs to be ressourceful and find ways to express what he has in mind.
-At the end, learning how to sketch was a must as well.
+But also a designer needs to be resourceful and find ways to express what he has in mind.
+In the end, learning how to sketch was a must as well.

 Tip: Instead of drawing your product spending most of your time drawing its aesthetic and cool features – focus first on how people will use it.
 Create scenarios of usage.